linavixx/qhd-wallpapers/README.md

 Why (or why not) this over anything else out of hundreds of wallpaper repos on GitHub?
 </h4>

 - Do you like looking at stretched pixels and JPEG artifacts?
 Me neither.
 That's why everything in here will be at **1440p** or higher, sometimes achieved via upscaling.
-Though, it comes with a downside - the repo is big, approaching 600 files and 3GiB size at the moment.
+For better or for worse, the repo is quite big - there's a total of 875 wallpapers at almost 5GB.
 A huge portion of the stuff actually reaches or surpasses 4K, and something that doesn't will almost certainly be a good fit for upscaling.

 ## **Some other rules I follow here:**
 -  **Strictly SFW.** Self-explanatory.